dewangsahuji/Free-genai-bootcamp-2025/Sentence_constructor/ChatGPT/prompt.md

 - table should only verbs adverbs and nouns,adjectives.
 - The table of vacablury should only have the following columns: japanase , romaji , english.
 - Do not provide particles in the vocablury table , students needs to figure the correct particles to use.
+- Ensure there are no repeats in the table
+- if there are more versions of words , show the simplest one

 ### Sentence structure
 - Do not Provide the particles in the sentence structures